handmadecode/quill/README.md

 This means that by default the Checkstyle Additions plugin requires Gradle version 2.7 or later and Java 7 or later.

+### Extension additions

+The plugin adds a method with the name `disableTestChecks` to the `checkstyle` extension.
+If this method is called in the build script it will remove the `test` source set from the extension's source sets, thus disabling the `checkstyleTest` task:

+    checkstyle.disableTestChecks()

 ### Task additions